-Two years later, Dayan in conversation with Sadat, learned that it was Syria's president Assad who had insisted on a united Arab delegation; Egypt’s wishes had been similar to Israel’s.
-Carter adopted Assad’s stance, perhaps in an attempt to persuade him to attend the conference.
-On the same occasion, Dayan told Sadat that he tried to keep Carter from having the Soviets join the conference as an equal partner.
-One tactic was to tell Carter that Sadat wouldn’t like it either, and Sadat answered Dayan that he agreed.
+Dayan later learned from Sadat, that Syria’s president Assad had insisted on a united Arab delegation; Egypt’s wishes had been similar to Israel’s.
+In the same conversation, Dayan told Sadat that he tried to stop Carter from inviting the Soviets, warning the administration that Sadat opposed Soviet involvement.

-Quandt summarized the long meeting as one that advanced the process.
-Undoubtedly, Dayan had to maneuver the question of Palestinian attendance between Begin’s outright veto on PLO representation and Carter’s demand.
-As for a separate peace treaty with Egypt, Dayan introduced an important principle to explain his approach: “It’s enough to remove a single wheel from a car to keep it from moving.”
-Removing Egypt, the largest and most powerful of the Arab nations, from the circle of conflict would come close to eliminating the possibility of war.
+Quandt summarized the long but productive meeting in which Dayan deftly navigated the question of Palestinian attendance between Begin’s outright veto and Carter’s demands.
+Regarding a separate peace treaty with Egypt, Dayan introduced an important approach: “It’s enough to remove a single wheel from a car to keep it from moving.”
+Removing Egypt, the largest and most powerful Arab nation from the conflict would nearly eliminate the possibility of war.

-Begin was not pleased by the outcome of the talks because of the Palestinian inclusion, which created an opening – even if that of a back door – for possible PLO participation.
-He was furious that Dayan presented him with a fait accompli.
-For the next stage, Carter wanted a secret meeting between Egyptian Foreign Minister Ismail Fahmi and Dayan, and was surprised by Fahmi’s answer: as far as he was concerned, the meeting could be public (the Egyptians thought that everything would be leaked in any case).
-Then Fahmi added a kicker: he wanted the meeting to take place in the presence of Yasser Arafat.
+Begin, however, was displeased by the Palestinian inclusion and was furious that Dayan presented him with a fait accompli.
+Carter next wanted a secret meeting between Fahmi and Dayan, and was surprised that Fahmi accepted a public meeting, but wanted Yasser Arafat present.
 Obviously, Dayan refused.
-In the meantime, the government approved the U.S.-Israeli working paper prepared after Dayan’s visit.
+Meanwhile, the government approved the U.S.-Israeli working paper prepared after Dayan’s visit.

-Publicly, Dayan cooperated with Carter in planning the Geneva conference, but in practice, he devoted his main effort to achieving a separate agreement with Egypt.
-Israel and Egypt shared an interest in avoiding Geneva: both felt the conference was a trap whose potential damage would outweigh its benefits.
-Both tried to feel their way towards the other under the nose of the superpower with grandiose plans.
+Publicly, Dayan cooperated with Carter on the Geneva conference, but he actually focused on a separate agreement with Egypt.
+Both Israel and Egypt felt Geneva was a trap whose potential damage would outweigh its benefits.
+They made discrete approaches to each other, avoiding superpower interference.

-Sadat was a man of bold, dramatic gestures that would completely upend strategic reality.
-He realized that sometimes it was necessary to shake the system up to generate new opportunities that could lead to essential change.
-To that end, he was prepared to take huge risks, albeit calculated and deliberate.
-As he acted in war, so he acted in peace: he made the decisions without orderly staff work, which could last for weeks and without long-winded presentations listing the pluses and minuses of every option while checking off dozens of criteria.
-His decisions were made on the basis of his intuition and unique historical understanding.
-His historic trip to Jerusalem in November of 1977 to speak to the Knesset broke decades-old psychological barriers and changed the face of the Middle East forever.
+Sadat was known for bold, dramatic gestures that would completely upend strategic reality and thus create new opportunities for change.
+He was prepared to take huge risks, albeit calculated and deliberate, and made decisions on the basis of his intuition and unique historical understanding.
+His historic trip to Jerusalem in November of 1977 to speak to the Knesset broke decades-old psychological barriers, forever changing the face of the Middle East.